-As a Limited Partner in PCF II KY, the Company gains access to the management capability of PPE.
-PPE has been retained pursuant to an Investment and Advisory Agreement dated July 15, 2014, to manage the PCF II Fund.
-The advisory services include monitoring investments in PCF II Fund, research, selection and ongoing monitoring of co-investment opportunities; research, selection and monitoring investments for uncommitted assets; and ongoing research for other investment opportunities.
+As a limited partner in the Funds, the Company gains access to the management capability of PPE.
+PPE has been retained pursuant to an Investment and Advisory Agreement to manage the Funds.
+The advisory services include monitoring investments in the Funds, research, selection and ongoing monitoring of co-investment opportunities; research, selection and monitoring investments for uncommitted assets; and ongoing research for other investment opportunities.
 PPE also provides management services to the Company.

 PPE is led by Hon.
 Michael Lee-Chin, O.J.
 PPE's Investment Committee is comprised of Mr. Lee-Chin and three Managing Partners.
-Collectively, these individuals have over 140 years of investing experience and on average have been together for over 10 years.
+Collectively, these individuals have over 100 years of investing experience and on average have been together for over 10 years.
 Each of the executives also has an ownership stake in the management companies, as well as the portfolio businesses of PCF II Fund.
 Finding, nurturing, and ultimately, exiting from a successful industry leading business requires a strong alignment of company management, investors, and investment managers.
-PPE principals have committed USD17 million to an affiliated entity of PCF II KY investing alongside its partners.
+PPE principals have committed USD 17 million to an affiliated entity of PCF II KY investing alongside its partners.